-Professional MBA students taking a full-time course load
+P®¢ --¥aš"MBA students taking a full-time course load

-Per the University Registrar, if you are a Professional graduate student enrolled for 9+ units in the fall and spring terms, you are considered a full-time student and are assessed the then-current graduate "flat" tuition rate and university fees.
+Per the University Registrar, if you are a Professional MBA student enrolled for 9+ units in the fall and spring terms, you are considered a full-time student and are assessed the the-current graduate "flat" tuition rate and university fees.

-- Professional MBA students will not be charged the \$1,500 Full-Time Professional Development fee.
+- P "Students will not be charged the \$1,500 Full-Time Professional Development fee.
 Rather, students can expect to pay the \$150 Professional Development fee standard for the Professional MBA program. - Under this flat tuition rate, students can register up to 15 credits of coursework for the term without the need to pay for additional tuition. - This option is worth considering if you have the flexibility and availability to take on a full-time course load, and wish to expedite your graduation date.

-If you are a graduate student enrolled for 8.5 or fewer credits during the fall and spring semesters, you are considered part-time and are billed on a per-credit basis.
+If you are a Professional MBA student enrolled for 8.5 or fewer credits during the fall and spring semesters, you are billed on a per-credit basis.

-Students can expect to be billed on a per-credit basis in the summer term.
+Students can expect to be billed on a per-credit basis in the summer term regardless of how many credits they register for.